Optimal housing and handling of breeding animals

 Housing conditions in the growth period are an important factor in the overall quality of the breeding animals in the herds.
 Not only are housing conditions essential contributors to animal health and welfare, but also in the overall conformation and future productivity.

-The resting area should be well-defined, with a distinct transition from the slats and of a high quality.
-Furthermore the resting area should be:
+The resting area should be well-defined, with a distinct transition from the slats and of high quality.
+Furthermore, the resting area should be:

 - free of draught.

 - provided with straw, wood shavings or similar on a daily basis.

 The well-defined resting area should be combined with partitions in the slatted area that allow for nose-to-nose contact.
 This will stimulate natural dunging behaviour, which is further enhanced through visibility and contact with neighbouring animals through the bars.
 Overall this pen layout takes both natural behaviour and increased animal quality into consideration – but also reduces time spent cleaning the pens.

 Drinkers or water troughs can be placed In the transition from solid flooring to slats.
 This will minimise the risk of wet pens from the drinkers.
 These can be supplemented with nose drinkers in the slatted area, which are suited for breeding animals.

 Pens for breeding animals should besides quality, take workflow and management routines into consideration.
 Working with breeding animals should always be as easy as possible to minimise potential stress to the animals.
 One thing can be to minimise issues during the movement of animals.
 If the pen doors are placed in a corner, it will easily be possible to move animals from one pen to another.
 And if the pen door is also able to open with the use of only one hand, the moving animals can also be handled by a single employee.

 The factors with the greatest impact on claw health, conformation and overall conformation are flooring and pen environment.
 Floor construction and the surface used in the pens are vital for the overall quality of the animals and the development of exterior flaws and illnesses such as: